mochiicakes/yours-db/README.md

 Open **SQL Editor** in the Supabase dashboard, paste in the whole of `schema.sql`, and run it.
 One file, once.

-If you ever had an earlier version of this app, run these three lines first — otherwise `create table if not exists` can silently skip a table whose shape is wrong, leaving you with something that looks right and is not:
+If you ever had an earlier version of this app, run these three lines first.
+ Otherwise, `create table if not exists` can silently skip a table whose shape is wrong, leaving you with something that looks right and is not:

 ```sql